Jakub Krzyżanowski

-Jakub Bartosz Krzyżanowski (born 19 January 2006) is a Polish professional footballer who plays as a left-back for I liga club Wisła Kraków.
+Jakub Bartosz Krzyżanowski (born 19 January 2006) is a Polish professional footballer who plays as a left-back for Ekstraklasa club Wisła Kraków.

 Career

 Wisła Kraków

 Krzyżanowski started his career with Polish side Wisła Kraków.
 He made his debut for the club as a substitute in a 0–0 draw against Stal Rzeszów on 5 August 2023.
 He made two Polish Cup appearances that season, and remained on the bench during the final played on 2 May 2024, as Wisła defeated Pogoń Szczecin 2–1 after extra time.

 Loan to Torino

 On 7 August 2024, a week after extending his contract with Wisła until June 2026, Krzyżanowski joined Serie A club Torino on a season-long loan with an option to buy.
 After spending the season playing for Torino's Primavera squad, he returned to Kraków.

 Style of play

 He mainly operates as a defender.
 He was described as "attracted attention with his bold and offensive play".